How does Flipping properties work?

 Source: The British Landlords Association

-The British Landlords Association is a free national landlords association, join us today for Free!
+The British Landlords Association is a free national landlords association; join us today for £69.95

-For members who require legal advice, they can contact Landlord Advice UK or The BLA legal team.
+Members who require legal advice can contact Landlord Advice UK or the BLA legal team.